betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 Configure the RC switched failsafe action.
 It can be one of:

 - `STAGE1` - activates Stage 1 Failsafe immediately.
 RC controls are applied as configured for Stage 1, but aux channels remain active.
 After the `failsafe_delay` guard time, Stage 2 is activated.
-This is useful if you want to simulate signal loss failsafe behaviour.
+This is useful if you want to simulate signal loss failsafe behavior.
 Recovery of signal immediately restores full pilot control.
 - `STAGE2` - skips Stage 1 and immediately activates the selected Stage 2 procedure.
 Useful if you want to assign instant auto-landing, GPS Return, or Drop, to a switch.
 - `KILL` - immediately disarms the quad with no delay.
 Your craft will crash.
 Note that a single glitch on the failsafe channel will immediately crash the quad.
 Re-arming is blocked for 1 second after signal is restored.
 A similar, but safer effect can be achieved by:
   - setting `failsafe_switch_mode` to `STAGE2`, `failsafe_procedure` to `DROP`, and `failsafe delay` to 2.
 This gives a 200ms delay signal validation period, the shortest allowed, so that transient glitches on the failsafe channel will not falsely trigger a disarm.
 Drop recovery can be made faster than Kill by configuring a short `failsafe_recovery_delay` time (which can be as short as 200ms).